Trent's Roberta Bondar Fellowship in Northern and Polar Studies

-The position is for a 12 month term (with an option of a one time 12 month renewal) at a salary of $50,000, plus a research allowance.
+The position is for a 12 month term (with an option of a one time 12 month renewal) at a salary of $60,000, plus a research allowance.
 This position is aimed at recently graduated Ph.D.’s (within 5 years of graduation) with research interests in any area of Northern and Polar studies, focusing on, but not strictly limited to, Canada’s North.
 The candidate is expected to reside locally and participate in the general milieu of Trent and especially its Northern Studies activities.
-Specific duties consist of teaching one course equivalent and two public lectures.
+Specific duties consist of teaching one course equivalent in the area of the candidate’s specialty and two public lectures.

 Dr. Janz began her fellowship in fall of 2017.
 During her time at Trent, she will be associated with the Anthropology Department.
 She delivered public lectures, and academic supervision and instruction at the graduate level.

 Dr. Janz's work uses anthropological perspectives to address issues in human and landscape palaeoecology and to unravel prehistoric relationships between foragers and food-producing neighbours.
 Her research has established the first date-based chronology for the Gobi Desert Neolithic, demonstrated that the large Pleistocene ostrich survived in East Asia as late as 8000 BP, and developed a new framework for global shifts in diet breadth during the Pleistocene-Holocene transition.
 In collaboration with Mongolian colleagues, new field-based research at Zaraa Uul in eastern Mongolia is uncovering evidence of human occupation dating as far back as 40,000 years, including one of only a few known Neolithic habitation sites with extensive faunal remains.